 - Sports & Fitness

-Google’s in-market audiences for search have been around for a few years, while Bing launched their own version of the audience type in 2018.
+Google’s in-market audiences for search have been around for a few years.
+Bing launched their own version of in-market audiences in 2018.
 Yet few advertisers take advantage of this targeting option to reach audiences that are ready to buy.
 Because it’s such an underutilized audience targeting category, it’s also possible to get significant returns when you use it.

 Remarketing Audiences from Prior Ad Campaigns

-There are lots of ways to build remarketing audiences for your advertising campaigns, and one option is to use UTM tracking codes.
+There are many ways to build remarketing audiences for your advertising campaigns.
+One option is to use UTM tracking codes.
 UTM tagging allows you to effectively market to your audiences across channels like Facebook, LinkedIn and Google.
 Prospects are much more likely to convert if they are exposed to your brand on more than one advertising platform.
 And it’s possible to use UTM tagging from social media advertising to target audiences on Google search.

 Say, for example, you want to target people on Google search who previously converted through your Facebook ads.
 You can tag URLs from your best Facebook ads with UTM tracking parameters then create a corresponding remarketing list in Google Analytics.
-You can now use this as a remarketing list for search ads (RLSA) to target these users more aggressively, increasing your chances of reaching high-quality leads in the process.
+You can now use this as a remarketing list for search ads (RLSA) to target these users more aggressively.
+This increases your chances of reaching high-quality leads in the process.